unitaryfoundation/jeff/docs/faqs.md

 # Frequently asked questions

-## Is *Jeff* meant to be an intermediate format that quantum software packages to manipulate?
+## Is *Jeff* meant to be an intermediate format that quantum software packages manipulate?

 No. *Jeff* is designed purely to be an exchange format.
 It is expected that consuming software frameworks map **Jeff** input to their own intermediate representations for internal manipulation.